AvitalShmueli/feedback-portal/README.md

 ## Features

 - **Feedback Form Creation**: Users can create a new feedback-form through a user-friendly form.
-- **Feedbacks Overview**: A dashboard that displays all submitted feedbacks, allowing users to review and analyze feedback data.
+- **Feedbacks Overview**: A dashboard that displays all submitted feedbacks, allowing users to review and analyze feedback data using various filters.
 - **Disable/Enable Feedback Form**: Users can disable or enable an existing feedback-form.
 Only one feedback form can be enabled at a time for a package.

 ## Getting Started